-The centuries old history of the region is reflected in the numerous antique shops that await the curious collector.
+The centuries-old history of the region is reflected in the numerous antique shops that await the curious collector.
 One of the largest is Johnson’s Antiques, with over 6,000 sq. ft. of retail space on Highway 138 in South Stormont.
 Other finds can be found on Sundays at McHaffie’s Flea Market in Morrisburg.
 If you time your visit right, you will also want to check out the action at a local auction – there is always a deal waiting to be had.

-Cornwall and the Counties is home to dozens of talented artists and artisans.
+Cornwall and the Counties of SDG are home to dozens of talented artists and artisans.
 Their wares can be found at dozens of home studios, or at any number of local merchants and restaurants.
 A great way to discover many artists is at area fairs and festivals, including the Apples and Art Studio Tour in September and the popular Trunk Sale at Marlin Orchards in November or visit the Community Market in Long Sault for year-round local treasures.
 Taking home a piece of art is just one way of capturing memories of your visit to the region.

 Take Home Treats

 Sometimes the best souvenirs are the memories you can savour.
 Check out the award-winning artisan cheese at Glengarry Fine Cheese in Lancaster, or the flour made from ancient grains from Against the Grain.
-Marrow and Spice in Cornwall carries dozens of local food products, including Roadapple Ranch Honey, Biemond Yogurt, Gordz Hot Sauce, Crave Tea and Fairy Sweet Chocolate.
+Marrow and Spice in Cornwall carry dozens of local food products, including Roadapple Ranch Honey, Biemond Yogurt, Gordz Hot Sauce, Crave Tea and Fairy Sweet Chocolate.

 Looking good is half the battle, no matter what the sport.
 If you really must have the latest from popular athletic brands such as Nike, Adidas and Under Armour, check out the line-up at Rookez-Edge and Sport Chek in Cornwall.
 For golf equipment and attire, visit the pro shops at Archies or any of the dozen major golf courses in the region.

 One advantage that smaller merchants have over their big box brothers is that each clothing line has been vetted by the owners themselves.
-Discover the fine fashions at stores such as The Squire Shop, Kastner’s and Shulman’s in Downtown Cornwall.
+Discover the fine fashions at stores such as The Squire Shop, Kastner’s and Schulman’s in Downtown Cornwall.
 If you are looking for a gown for a wedding, you will want to drop by Salon Alliance Bridal Boutique and Juliannah’s Bridal in Moose Creek.

 Shopping in the 1860s

 At the entrance to Upper Canada Village is one of Eastern Ontario’s largest gift shops open to the general public.
-Here you can buy a wide variety of quality Canadian crafts made by Village artisans.
-You can choose from a selection of dinnerware, toys and clothes that will make great souvenirs.
+Here you can buy a wide variety of quality Canadian crafts made by Village Artisans.
+You can choose from a selection of dinnerware, toys, and clothes that will make great souvenirs.
 The Village Store also carries a superb selection of books, from heritage themes to craft techniques.
-The Village Store’s pantry offers a multitude of teas, spices, jams and marinades.
+The Village Store’s pantry offers a multitude of teas, spices, jams, and marinades.
 Best of all, you can purchase some Village Bread baked fresh daily, and Cheddar Cheese made at the Village Cheese Factory.

 A Bit of Bling